ikmdev/ike-box/README.md

 # IKE in a Box

-This is all of the infrastructure needed for running the entire Integrated Knowledge Environment.
+This is all the infrastructure needed for running the entire Integrated Knowledge Environment.

 This will include the following: